carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/use-private-ecr-repos-for-workspace-images.md

     ```

 You can now reference images from this ECR repository in [`.gitpod.yml` files](/docs/references/gitpod-yml) by specifying it in the `image` field: `image: <aws-ecr-url-prefix>.amazonaws.com/<your-image-name:tag>`.
 Ensure the images adhere to the requirements described [here](/docs/configure/workspaces/workspace-image#custom-base-image).

+> ℹ️ **Note:** [gp-validate](/docs/configure/workspaces#validate-your-gitpod-configuration) uses a docker daemon when pulling images.
+As such, credentials for the respective ECR repository need to be present when using it.